Insurance for borrowed film equipment: managing costs and risks

 Is my borrowed film equipment also insured abroad?

 That depends on your policy.
-Many insurance providers offer worldwide coverage, sometimes for an additional fee.
-Before renting, check the geographical scope in your contract documents, especially for shoots outside the EU.
+Many insurers offer worldwide cover, sometimes for an additional premium.
+Check the geographical scope in your policy documents before renting, especially for shoots outside the EU.

 Does the insurance also cover damage caused by gross negligence?

 Some insurers exclude damage caused by gross negligence, while others cover it up to a certain amount.
 Leaving equipment unattended in a public place is a classic example.
-A look at the fine print is crucial here.
+A careful look at the small print is crucial here.

 What is the difference between replacement cost compensation and actual cash value compensation?

-A good equipment insurance reimburses the replacement value, i.e., the cost for the procurement of an equivalent new device.
-A compensation based on current value takes age and wear into account, which results in a significantly lower payout.
-Look for a clause on replacement value compensation.
+A good equipment insurance policy reimburses the replacement value, i.e. the cost of replacing it with an equivalent new device.
+An indemnity based on market value takes age and wear and tear into account, which results in a significantly lower payout.
+Look out for a clause providing for replacement value compensation.

-Do I need to report every small scratch?
+Do I need to report every little scratch?

-Normal signs of use and minor cosmetic defects are considered normal wear and tear under the contract and are not covered by insurance.
-However, any damage that affects functionality or requires repair must be reported to the lender and the insurance company immediately.
+Normal signs of wear and tear and minor cosmetic defects fall under contractually agreed wear and tear and are not an insured event.
+Damage that impairs functionality or requires a repair, however, must be reported immediately to the lessor and the insurer.

 Can I take out insurance for just one day?

-Yes, many providers offer short-term insurance that can be taken out on a project basis for a few days or weeks.
-However, if you rent equipment multiple times a year, an annual policy is usually the more cost-effective solution.
+Yes, many providers offer short-term insurance policies that can be arranged on a project basis for a few days or weeks.
+However, if you hire equipment several times a year, an annual policy is usually the more cost-effective solution.

-What happens if accessories like batteries or memory cards are stolen?
+What happens if accessories such as batteries or memory cards are stolen?

-High-quality policies insure all equipment, including accessories such as batteries, memory cards, filters, and bags.
-Create a detailed list of all borrowed items to prove their full value in the event of a claim.
+Comprehensive policies cover all equipment, including accessories such as batteries, memory cards, filters and bags.
+Create a detailed list of all borrowed items so that, in the event of a claim, you can prove their full value.